protocol/nft-website/docs/tutorial/batch-minting.md

 ### Upload directory of files

-A straightforward way is to employ the [NFTStorage.storeDirectory]() method to upload all the files stored in a local directory.
+A straightforward way is to use the [NFTStorage.storeDirectory](https://nftstorage.github.io/nft.storage/client/classes/lib.NFTStorage.html#storeDirectory) method to upload all the files stored in a local directory.
 This method handles many things under the hood for you, including rate-limiting for each request.

 ```javascript